Setting Up the Arduino IDE

 A screenshot of the Processing IDE A screenshot of the p5.js IDE

-Step 3: Select your Arduino board
+Step 3: Select your Arduino board and port

 Stop and double check the following